 Who is eligible to apply?

-The call is open to approved research organisations in binding cooperation with relevant actors from public sector entities, non-governmental organisations, trade and industry and/or other private organisations.
+The call is open to approved Norwegian research organisations in effective cooperation with relevant actors from public sector entities, non-governmental organisations, the business sector and/or other private organisations.

 Who can participate in the project?

 The Project Owner must be a Norwegian research organisation approved by the Research Council (see above).

 The organisation listed as the Project Owner in the application form must have approved the submission of the grant application to the Research Council.
 The application must be aligned with the Project Owner’s strategies.

 You must have an approved doctorate or achieved professor/associate professor qualifications before the date of the application submission deadline.
 For the purposes of this call, you are also qualified if you hold or have held a position as forsker 1 (research professor), forsker 2 (senior researcher) or seniorforsker (senior researcher) in the institute sector.